joseph-a-levine/authoring/_older/january_2024.md

 ## Reading

 Here is [the list of books I've read this year](https://jablevine.com/older/2023_books), and here's [last year's list](https://jablevine.com/older/2022_books).
-I have fewer
+Last year, I read 30 books in translation; this year, it was six, and three of those were by Kapuściński.
+My ratio skewed more towards non-fiction this year, with a few  interesting intermediate (**HHhH**, **Behind the Beautiful Forevers**, **Incest Diary**, all of Kapuściński).